 Our commitment to sourcing and promoting sustainable seafood goes way back.
-It started with second-generation owner Mike Foley, who dedicated time and resources to understanding the status of stock and the impact of fishing on the marine environment.
+It started with third-generation owner Mike Foley, who dedicated time and resources to understanding the status of stock and the impact of fishing on the marine environment.
 Today we actively serve on industry panels, using our knowledge about fishery management to steer our customers to well-managed, sustainable species.

 Advocates & Activists

 The Foley team continues to lead efforts on key sustainability initiatives and has actively served on industry panels, including:

 - New England Fishery Management Council Groundfish Advisory Panel

 - National Marine Species Highly Migratory Species Advisory Panel

 - New England Fishery Management Council Research Steering Committee